 All summary tables for quantitative parameters will display mean, standard deviation, median, range (minimum and maximum), percentages as well as number of missing data (if relevant).
 All summary tables for qualitative parameters will display counts, percentages and number of missing data if relevant.
-Baseline data are defined as the last measurement performed before the first treatment on Visit 2.
+Baseline data are defined as the last measurement, photograph or assessment performed before the first treatment on Visit 1.

-All statistical tests will be two-sided.
+All statistical tests will be one-sided (1-tailed).
 The level of statistical significance for effectiveness analyses is 5% (α = 0.05) for all tests of differences.
 Where appropriate, Paired t-test and/or Wilcoxon Signed-Ranks Test for Matched Pairs will be used to compare the evaluations at the baseline and post treatment sessions.
 This test will enable us to accept or reject the null hypotheses.
 Rejection of null hypotheses will establish that:

-- The two-sided 95% confidence interval for the difference between the means excludes zero. - The two means are statistically significantly different at the 5% level (P < 0.05) two-sided.
+- The one-sided 95% confidence interval for the difference between the means excludes zero. - The two means are statistically significantly different at the 5% level (P < 0.05) one-sided.

-Upon rejection of null hypotheses, further statistical test tools such as Confidence Interval and/or t-test will be used to determine the performance of Venus VivaTM fractional RF System in the treatment of surgical scars following breast augmentation, abdominoplasty or face lift.
+Upon rejection of null hypotheses, further statistical test tools such as Confidence Interval and/or t-test will be used to determine the efficacy of the treatment.

-In order to accommodate imbalances of some baseline General Aesthetic Improvement Scale (GAIS) and Manchester Scar Scale (MSS) scores, covariate adjustment analysis may be performed in SAP to estimate adjusted treatment effects for the primary endpoint analysis.
+In other to accommodate imbalances of some baseline GAIS/FWES scores, covariate adjustment analysis may be performed in SAP to estimate adjusted treatment effects for the primary endpoint analysis.

-The assumption for the statistical test is that the paired differences of baseline and post treatment data are normally distributed.
+The assumption for the statistical test is that the paired differences of baseline and post treatment data are normally distributed

-10.4.2 ANALYSIS OF THE PRIMARY PERFORMANCE ENDPOINT(S)
+10.4.2 ANALYSIS OF THE PRIMARY EFFICACY ENDPOINT(S)

-The following will be considered for the analysis primary performance endpoint:
+The following will be considered for the analysis primary endpoint: